fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 12. `Sleep_Revitalization`
 13. `Sleep_Score`

-### Reason
+## Reason

-Well-being is multidimensional, and changes in different aspects of daily behavior may provide different information.
+Well-being is multidimensional, and different aspects of daily behaviour may provide different information.

-Reducing the behavioral set before analysis could remove potentially informative patterns.
+Reducing the behavioural set before analysis could remove potentially informative patterns.

+The final analysis therefore retained all 13 behavioural variables as candidate behavioural measures.

-### Outcome
+## Outcome

-All 13 variables were retained as candidate behavioral predictors.
+All 13 behavioural variables were retained for the statistical analysis and as the underlying behavioural variables for the machine-learning feature construction.

 ---

 # 3. Well-Being Variables

-### Decision
+## Decision

 Use five self-reported well-being-related variables as outcome measures.

-### Variables
+## Variables

 1. `fatigue`
 2. `mood`